Dr Neema Trivedi-Bateman

 • Lecturer in Criminology

-• Neema joined Loughborough from her previous Senior Lecturer role at Anglia Ruskin University in March 2022.
+Neema joined Loughborough from her previous Senior Lecturer role at Anglia Ruskin University in March 2022.
 Her PhD research, obtained from the University of Cambridge in 2015, examined the role of morality, empathy, shame, and guilt in violent crime decision-making.
-Neema leads The Compass Project, for which she has developed an innovative morality strengthening programme, piloted with adolescents in Cambridgeshire in Spring-Summer 2022.
+Neema created and is Principal Investigator of The Compass Project, for which she has developed an innovative morality strengthening programme, administered with youth work charities and schools, and suitable for use in any organisations that work with young people.

 • Member of British Society of Criminology